RTSP to WebRTC: IP Camera Streaming for Real-Time Surveillance (Update)April 27, 2022

 RTSP to WebRTC: A Proven Surveillance Workflow

-Most IP cameras use Real-Time Streaming Protocol (RTSP) by default, which means the streams must be repackaged into a more playback-friends protocol like HTTP Live Streaming (HLS) for viewing.
+Most IP cameras use Real-Time Streaming Protocol (RTSP) by default, which means the streams must be repackaged into a more playback-friendly protocol like HTTP Live Streaming (HLS) for viewing.
 Unfortunately, this can result in up to 20 seconds of latency, which is an unacceptable amount of delay in critical surveillance use cases.

 A proven workaround for this is to use Web Real-Time Communications (WebRTC) for video delivery, which is compatible with most browsers and maintains sub-second delivery.
 For this reason, the ability to restream RTSP feeds from IP cameras for real-time playback via WebRTC has been a surveillance and security gamechanger.

-RTSP to WebRTC in Wowza Streaming Cloud
+RTSP to WebRTC in Wowza Video

 The configuration is simple.